← Back to documentation

 Cache won't rebuild

-• Check available browser storage space
+• Check available disk space on your computer

 Backup file won't open